aalvarez11/tomoponi/README.md

 As a Guest, I want to make an account, so that I can take care of a pet of my own.

 As an Admin, I want to add new seasonal items, so that the site can have longevity.

+As an Admin, I want to be able to edit a user's username, so that I can enforce the Terms of Service

 As an Admin, I want to be able to delete users, so that I can protect visitors from unlawful or belligerent behavior.